“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 Now that you know the difference between rehirable or rehireable, you’ll never have to second-guess your spelling again.
 The correct spelling is rehireable, keeping the “e” from hire and adding the suffix -able.

 Using rehireable correctly reflects professionalism, attention to detail, and credibility in resumes, performance reviews, HR emails, and workplace documents.
-Remember, the incorrect form rehirable should always be avoided.
+Always avoid using the incorrect form “rehirable.”

 Whether you’re writing a corporate email, preparing HR reports, or updating your LinkedIn profile, using rehireable ensures that your communication is precise and professional.
 Keep practicing the word in context, and you’ll write it correctly every time.